 The CRP has two major committees that focus on legislative concerns and community outreach efforts.
-The parameters for each committee are to engage in evidence-based research, best-practice services and critical policy issues. if you would like additional information on how to get involved in any of these activities, please contact the CRP Chair at email@example.com.
+The parameters for each committee are to engage in evidence-based research, best-practice services and critical policy issues. if you would like additional information on how to get involved in any of these activities, please contact the CRP Chair email@example.com.

 Past CRP Projects

 1. Research Project Regarding Children with Short Stays in Foster Care

 The DC CRP designed and implemented a project that investigated why, over the last six years, 25% to 35% of the children CFSA placed in foster care were returned to their families in a short period of time.
 After extensive research, including analysis of CFSA's case files on these children, the CRP issued a report that found that the majority of these children should not have been placed in emergency foster care in the first place.

 2. Mandated Reporter Training Project with George Washington University management Group

 Between January and April 2011, the CRP initiated a project with GW University students to research the current Mandated Reporter Training procedures and make recommendations to CFSA, and any and all other relevant parties, for improvement.